Dr. David Malkin’s Story

 At Camp, it's just Dr. Dave

-Dr. Dave has been a dedicated Ooch champion for over 30 years, finding innovative ways make it possible for kids to experience the social cure for cancer.
-Thank you for all you do for Ooch and for sharing your story, Dr. Dave.
+Dr. Dave has been a dedicated camp champion for over 30 years, finding innovative ways make it possible for kids to experience the social cure for cancer.
+Thank you for all you do for us and for sharing your story, Dr. Dave.

 Being a patient to just being a kid

-Camp Ooch is extremely important for these kids going through a cancer diagnosis or even once they’ve completed therapy.
-During their therapy they’ve often spend many hours and days and nights at the hospital receiving treatment or surgery or chemotherapy and they’re sick many times during this period.
-Even if they’re able to do things at home and go to school, they’re still tied very much to the hospital and so one of the big advantages of Camp and I think one of the most magical aspects of camp is that it takes that hospitalization away from them.
+Camp Ooch & Camp Trillium is extremely important for these kids going through a cancer diagnosis or even once they’ve completed therapy.
+During their therapy they’ve often spent many hours, days, and nights at the hospital receiving treatment, surgery, or chemotherapy and they’re sick many times during this period.
+Even if they’re able to do things at home and go to school, they’re still tied very much to the hospital.
+And so one of the big advantages of camp, and I think one of the most magical aspects of camp, is that it takes that hospitalization away from them.

 Discovery of new skills

 We see a lot of changes coming home with them.
-There’s been kids over the years who’ve come up to Camp either in a wheelchair or very limited mobility and whether it’s from all the water skiing and other activities that go along here.
-They realize that they actually are able to drop the wheelchair and start ambulating with maybe with crutches and ultimately maybe on their own legs.
+There’s been kids over the years who’ve come up to camp either in a wheelchair or very limited mobility and whether it’s from all the water skiing and other activities that go along here.
+They realize that they actually are able to drop the wheelchair and start ambulating with maybecrutches, and ultimately maybe on their own legs.

-We see kids who are psychologically have had difficulty dealing with their illness.
-And just being able to hang around with a lot of kids who are in a similar scenario, a similar situation, they realize that they actually have a lot more to give back and they do and they come back from Camp a completely different kid.
+We see kids who have psychological had difficulty dealing with their illness.
+And just being able to hang around with a lot of kids who are in a similar scenario, a similar situation, they realize that they actually have a lot more to give back and they do and they come back from camp a completely different kid.

-There’s a number of my patients, one in particular, who’s very quiet in the clinic when I see him in the clinic at the hospital, he’s always very quiet, he’s very polite and a man of very few words and up here at Camp I was just blown away by the way that he acts.
-He’s just energetic and he’s got a certain swagger about him.
-He just is non-stop talking and I suspect when I see him next time in clinic, his talking will continue and the swagger will be there.
-That’s all Camp.
+There’s a number of my patients, one in particular, who’s very quiet in the clinic when I see him at the hospital.
+He’s always very quiet, very polite, and a man of very few words.
+But up here at camp, I was just blown away by the way he acts.
+He’s energetic, and he’s got a certain swagger about him.
+He just is non-stop talking, and I suspect when I see him next time in clinic, his talking will continue and the swagger will be there.
+That’s all camp.